douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 Key points to consider from this passage include:

-- **Urgency of Action**: Marcus Aurelius stresses the importance of taking action now rather than postponing it for later, as life is unpredictable and time is limited.
+- **Urgency of Action**: Marcus stresses the importance of taking action now rather than postponing it for later, as life is unpredictable and time is limited.
 - **Futility of Certain Pursuits**: He suggests that accumulating knowledge or materials for future use might be futile if one does not act on them in the present.
 - **Self-Care and Self-Improvement**: The passage encourages focusing on self-care and self-improvement in the present moment, rather than waiting for a more convenient time.